dankogai/js-combinatorics/README.md

 ] */
 ````

 Making a permutation of the iterable then taking its sample is functionally the same as [Fisher–Yates shuffle] of the iterable.
+Instead of shuffling the deck, it make all possible cases available and let you pick one.

 ```javascript
 it.sample(); // something between ['a','b', ...
 '9'] and ['9','8',....'a']